 - Attention deficit hyperactivity disorder

 According to the U.S. National Library of Medicine, half of those addicted to substances have one form or another of mental illness or disorder that triggers constant drug abuse.
 It is hard to tell whether the disorder or the addiction came first, but it is critical that one is not treated for one and not the other.
-Dual diagnosis inpatient treatment centers can help patients learn better coping mechanisms and eventually see a profound change in the way their everyday experiences affect them.
+Dual diagnosis inpatient treatment center can help patients learn better coping mechanisms and eventually see a profound change in the way their everyday experiences affect them.

 Find Out How to Cope with Negative Triggers

-The controlled environment in inpatient facilities makes it easier for you to stay away from drugs compared to if you had to live in the same environment as your previous life.
+The controlled environment in inpatient treatment center makes it easier for you to stay away from drugs compared to if you had to live in the same environment as your previous life.
 Most individuals prefer not to do this and might choose a transition into an aftercare facility like a halfway or sober-living house.
 In the process, you get to learn how to cope with cravings, triggers, and stresses after treatment.

-Make New Friends for Life
+Make New Friends for Life at Inpatient Treatment Center

-Many inpatient treatment facilities have group therapies that rely on re-socialization and helping patients better communicate as they reflect on their individual experiences.
+Many inpatient treatment center have group therapies that rely on re-socialization and helping patients better communicate as they reflect on their individual experiences.
 A NIDA research indicates that group therapy offered to patients in combination with drug counseling has a higher chance of achieving positive outcomes.

 You Remember What Life was Like Before Drugs